Melvin-Shalom/Packet_Sniffer/README.md

 <h1>Packet_Sniffer</h1>

-<h3>Overview</h3>
+<h2>Overview</h2>
 <p>The Network Sniffer is a <strong>Python</strong> script that allows you to capture and analyze network packets in real-time.
-It provides insights into the types of packets being transmitted over the network, including Ethernet frames, IP packets, and transport layer protocols such as <strong>TCP</strong>, <strong>UDP</strong>, and <strong>ICMP</strong>.Additionally, a <strong>virtual environment</strong> was set up to manage dependencies effectively.
+It provides insights into the types of packets being transmitted over the network, including Ethernet frames, IP packets, and transport layer protocols such as <strong>TCP</strong>, <strong>UDP</strong>, and <strong>ICMP</strong>.
+Additionally, a <strong>virtual environment</strong> was set up to manage dependencies effectively.
 The required modules are documented in a file named <strong><em>requirements.txt</em></strong>.
 </p>

 <p>